A new flock of startups will lead the sports media industry into the digital era.

 Led by the monumental acquisition of Bleacher Report, the sports industry is poised to be the next major industry to face the digital media revolution, especially as sports fans add more screens to their experiences.

 Reich writes, "There are more than 200 million sports fans in the United States alone.
-The massive sports media and marketing industry only serves a small fraction of that audience, leaving upwards of 150 million fans looking for ways to learn, appreciate (supposed to be appreciate ?), and better understand different aspects of sports."
+The massive sports media and marketing industry only serves a small fraction of that audience, leaving upwards of 150 million fans looking for ways to learn, appreciate, and better understand different aspects of sports."

 Focusing more on the online sports video arena is Bedrocket, co-founded by Ken Lehrer (the venture capitalist who previously founded the Huffington Post) and Brian Bedol (who previously founded Classic Sports Network, now ESPN Classic, as well as College Sports Television, purchased by CBS and is now the CBS College Sports Network).
 Though its programming will not all be sports focused, Bedrocket has already launched two sports-heavy YouTube Channels: KICKTV (soccer) and network A (featuring surfing, snowboarding, BMX racing and more).